FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th January 2021.md

 respective owners and the Council must respect their wishes to manage their property as

 they see fit.
-The alternative route across Matthew Bridge is but a brief diversion.--- 5
+The alternative route across Matthew Bridge is but a brief diversion.
+---
+5

 **8.Question submitted by Councillor J. Costelloe**